The snow line has lowered overnight.

 The trail starts somewhere in Skeiðsskarð and it goes from there to Norðradalur.
 I leave the car in a bigger passing spot next to a small road where the sign in the beginning says that this is a narrow mountain road and everyone should drive carefully.
 I would not like to drive on it for long anyway.
 In addition of being narrow it is also covered in snow.
 It leads up to Sornfell where big white bulbs mark NATO radars.

 The trail first goes along an old village road and then climbs up the mountain as a walking path.
 676 meters high Skælingur looks at me as an introduction and later stares me in the back.
 A thin layer of snow covers everything but lets the colors shimmer through.
 Rays of sun fall here and there.
 A hare has been here.
-Although the day is windy is between the mountains almost wind still.
+Although the day is windy it is almost wind-still between the mountains.
 And quiet.
 Only the sea hums somewhere and sheep sing.

 Over the edge of the mountains a view opens towards Vágar island and a bunch of snow-clad peaks on Streymoy.
 Attached to Vágar is the finger of a troll-woman.
 Again someone who wanted to haul the islands away but fell into water so that her hand still grabs Vágar.
 The island Koltur is supposed to be the back of her head.
 Eleven people have climbed the finger and some have died trying.